 It is important that where there is a co-existing eating disorder in a person who is chemically dependent, that the sufferer is treated within a personalised programme of individual therapy, group therapy and family therapy for both conditions.
 If not there is an increased risk of relapse after treatment.

-Treatment for eating disorders at Castle Craig
+Treatment for eating disorders with addiction at Castle Craig

 Patients are assessed according to the following diagnostic tests: